daniel-d7a/obsidian-vaults/Zettelkasten with obsidian/How to use dataview.md

 - file name, path and extension.
 - in and outgoing links

-Lists and tasks are not very important to me I guess.
+There is some special treatment to lists and tasks

 We can add inline DQL to our notes